Hugh McElroy: Personal life

+On 10 September 1910, McElroy married Barbara Ennis, an Irishwoman.
+They had no children.
+After his death, she remarried John Clancy in 1914 and moved to Ireland, where she remained for the rest of her life.
+She died in Springmount, County Wexford, on 18 December 1953.

 RMS Titanic

+Purser McElroy (left) with Captain Smith on 11 April 1912, aboard Titanic.
+It is one of the last photos taken of either man.

 As Chief Purser, McElroy's role was considered of equal importance as that of Captain Edward Smith.
 He was stationed on C Deck, at the First Class Purser's office near the Grand staircase.
 As part of his duties, he had to ensure that all passengers had valid tickets, was in charge of all purchases for a trip, paid the wages to the crew, and sent passenger messages to the Marconi wireless room on the Boat Deck via a pneumatic tube.

-Apart from Captain Smith, he was the only other officer who regularly dined with the passengers as part of his duties.
+Apart from Captain Smith, he was one of the few crew members who regularly dined with the passengers as part of his duties.
 He was said to have been almost as popular with passengers as the captain and was highly regarded for his amiability and good sense of humour.